Araxeus/ScreenshotZ/README.md

 # TODO

-- Add option to launch 'crop jpanel' (on screenshot, launch window with crop ui) [Almost done]

 - ?
 Fix memory leak ?

 - Make/Add .REG file "ScreenshotZ" (Add to explorer context menu - launch with @arg -capture) [almost done]

 - Make installScript (use also contextMenu.REG and onStartup.bat)

-- launch4j wrapper escalate privilege to Admin

-- Expand Readme
+- fix @arg -crop (change getKeyboardHook() to create new hook if null)

+- fix focus on crop

+- change crop to save on same filename? [need external feedback]

 .